 If you know you can’t currently provide the environment your child needs and are worried about Child Protective Services intervening, you might be wondering, “Can I temporarily adopt my baby out without the state getting involved?”
 In this case, a temporary legal guardianship may be exactly the solution you’re looking for.

-If you are seeking a temporary adoption — or, as we’ve learned it’s more accurately called, a temporary legal guardianship — it’s always best practice to contact a respected attorney who practices family law.
+If you are seeking a temporary adoption — or, as it’s more accurately called, a temporary legal guardianship — it’s always best practice to contact a respected attorney who practices family law.
+Failing to correctly complete the legal processes of temporary guardianship could jeopardize the legitimacy of your decision, meaning CPS could step in.
 You will need to fill out paperwork to make the temporary guardianship legitimate and legal, and it’s always important to have a trusted attorney involved in any sort of custody arrangement involving your child.

 If you are debating between a temporary legal guardianship for your child or a permanent adoption, know that there is no right answer — and no one can make this decision for you.
 It’s important to thoroughly research your options and think about what will be best for you and your child in your own individual situation.
-If you have questions or need access to more state-specific information, reach out to an adoption attorney near you.
+If you have questions or need access to more state-specific information, reach out to an adoption attorney near you or contact an adoption professional to get more information.